Advanced Numerical Methods, 10 credits

 Selection: Higher education credits in science and engineering (maximum 240 credits)

 Entry requirements: 120 credits in science/engineering including 45 credits in mathematics, where linear algebra, vector calculus, transform theory (Fourier analysis) must be covered.
-Scientific Computing III.
+Scientific Computing III or Scientific computing for Partial Differential Equations.
 Applied Finite Element Methods or Finite Element Methods.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.